Who is defined as a child?

 Everybody working in our school shares responsibility for safeguarding and promoting the welfare of children, irrespective of individual roles.
 All staff are responsible for implementing this policy and the reporting procedure detailed below if they receive or become aware of any of the following situations in relation to:

 - any allegation of or concern about actual or suspected situations of abuse involving a child.

 - any allegation of or concern about actual or suspected staff misconduct involving the abuse of a child.

 ‘Safe’ recruitment and checks that are undertaken as part of the recruitment process are the school’s first chance to deter potential offenders.
 Leeds Language Academy takes all reasonable measures to prevent unsuitable individuals from working with children.

 - Before employing any staff, background screening checks must be conducted to ensure their suitability.
-This includes checking independent references.
+This includes checking two independent references.

 - To comply with new regulations, a DBS check will be carried out on all staff who have contact with children.

 All staff are informed about the Child Protection Policy, and given the opportunity to discuss its implications with the Principal and Director of Studies as part of their induction.

 - Staff are not allowed to work alone with a child in a classroom with a closed door.
 If a teacher is having a one-to-one discussion with a child, it is preferred that this takes place in the open common area.
 In the event that the meeting takes place in a classroom, the door to the room and the blinds on the windows will be left open,